 Work out the price that you feel is the most that you are prepared to pay for the property, and importantly can afford, and then make your offer to the agent.
 We have a culture of negotiating on offers for property purchases, so prepare yourself for a bit of haggling!

-Once you have had an offer agreed, you will need to get a solicitor or conveyancer to handle the legal work to transfer ownership of the property to you.
+A solicitor or conveyancer will need to handle the legal work to transfer ownership of the property to the new owner, and also potentially handle your next purchase.
 Ask for local recommendations, both from friends, family, and your estate agent (they will have lots of experience of knowing who are the good, the bad and the ugly!).
 See our blogs on “How much will my conveyancing cost?” and “Questions to ask to choose the right solicitor for you” to help you make the right choice.
-Your solicitor will investigate all matters legal on the property and ensure that you are fully protected with your purchase.
+Your solicitor will handle all of the buyers’ enquiries and negotiate on any moot points on your behalf.
+You will have a variety of forms and questionnaires to fill out, to give the buyer all the information about the property, and about the sale.

 Your mortgage lender will require a valuation by a surveyor, to ensure that the property is good enough to lend against.
 This is not a proper survey, and will only look very superficially at the property, if at all.
 You can usually either get the valuation upgraded to a full survey, or you can commission a separate survey.
 This should tell you everything you need to know about the property and alert you to any potential problems you will face once you move in.
 Unless you are very experienced with property, it is usually worth getting a survey done.